-If your Salt Lake City, Utah business or practice is being investigated by the federal government, among the steps we often recommend to our clients to eliminate the need for a continued investigation are:
+If your Salt Lake City, Utah business or practice is under investigation by the federal government, we recommend these steps to eliminate the need for the government to continue its case:

-- Comprehensive internal assessment by outside professionals with a focus on identifying and resolving potential compliance issues—before the government can reveal them.
+- Extensive internal assessment by outside professionals.
+This should focus on identifying and resolving potential compliance issues—before the government reveals them.

 - Enforcing your compliance efforts to demonstrate to the investigating authorities that you have no intent to violate the law.

-- Engaging experienced attorneys to intervene in the investigation and advise you in all aspects of responding to the government’s inquiry.
+- Engaging experienced attorneys to intervene and advise you in responding to the government’s inquiry.

-- Executing a comprehensive defense strategy focused on the scope of the investigation and the relevant facts at hand.
+- Executing a custom defense strategy focused on the scope of the investigation and the relevant facts at hand.